 As the frequency of these investigations rises, so does the potential for costly mistakes.
 It is more important than ever for employers to minimize liability while not infringing on the rights of their employees.

-Susan K. Chelsea and Thomas E. Daugherty from Klinedinst’s Employment Group presented a special webinar breaking down exactly what you need to know about workplace investigations:
+Thomas E. Daugherty from Klinedinst’s Employment Group presented a special webinar breaking down exactly what you need to know about workplace investigations:

 - What is a workplace investigation;